 Students study as a primary focus the administration and interpretation of psychomotor test for use in K-12 settings.
 Additional topics include cognitive and affective testing and measurement.
 Application of testing skills and concepts to assess state and national physical education and health standards will be a foundational component of the course.
 Prospective physical education and health teachers will be provided with the knowledge, skills and experience necessary to prepare for the assessment component of North Carolina teacher licensure.
 Prerequisite: PEH 211; should be taken concurrently with PEH PEH 423 and PEH 427.
 Offered fall.

 PEH 421.
 CHRONIC AND ACUTE DISEASES 4 sh

 Students study the interdependency of body systems and diseases and conditions that affect human health and well-being.
 Topics include the historical foundation of health professions, immunology, pathophysiology of prominent acute and chronic diseases, sociocultural factors that influence health, and consequences and prevention of major health risk behaviors.
 Methods of health appraisal and screening are also investigated.
-Prerequisites: BIO 161 and 162.
-Offered fall and spring.
+Prerequisites: BIO 263 and 264.
+Offered fall.

 PEH 423.
 PHYSICAL EDUCATION PEDAGOGY, GRADES 6-12 4 sh